leewardslope/gatsby-theme-nehalem/demo/content/posts/blog/facts-to-be-know-before-hand-on-corona-virus-to-under-stand-the-harsh-policies-of-our-government.md

 Among these immune soldiers, Two kinds of cells in particular wreak havoc.
 First, "Neutrophils", which are great at killing stuff, including our cells.
 As they arrive in their thousands, they start pumping out enzymes that destroy as many friends as enemies.
 The other important type of cells that go into a frenzy are "Killer T-cells", which usually order infected cells to commit controlled suicide.
 Confused as they are, they start ordering healthy cells to kill themselves too.
 The more and more immune cells arrive the more damage they do and the more healthy lung tissue they kill.
 This might get so bad that it can cause permanent irreversible damage, that leads to lifelong disabilities.

-`A slight relief that our doctors can rely:` In most cases, the immune system slowly regains control.
+In most cases, the immune system slowly regains control.
 It kills the infected cells, intercepts the viruses trying to infect new ones and cleans up the battlefield.
 "Recovery begins".

 ### Why is COVID19 Deadly if we can recover our self